MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 ### Azure tenant country and supported geographies in the public cloud

-During the public preview, a hosted machine can only be provisioned when the tenant's country on Azure falls within the same scope of the region for the Power Automate environment.
+During the public preview, a hosted machine can only be provisioned when the tenant's country/region on Azure falls within the same scope of the region for the Power Automate environment.

 > [!NOTE]
-> Your default Power Automate environment is created based on your Azure Active Directory Tenant's country.
+> Your default Power Automate environment is created based on your Azure Active Directory tenant's country/region.

-To check the tenant country on Azure:
+To check the tenant country/region on Azure:

 1. Go to the [Azure portal](https://portal.azure.com/).
 1. Open the **Tenant properties** service.